zhiwenh/delib/README.md

 <a name="Ethereum+options"></a>
 #### delib.eth.options
-The default transaction options for `delib.eth` methods.
-If gas is 0 or null then it will be estimated automatically for each transaction.
-Leave `from` null to base the address off of `delib.eth.account`.
+The default options for `delib.eth` methods.
+This object contains the default transaction options as well as the default delib options.
+If `gas` is 0 or null then it will be estimated automatically for each transaction. `maxGas` is the max gas allowed when estimating gas.
+Leave `from` null to get the address from `delib.eth.account` or `account`.
+You can pass any of these properties inside the options object for deploy or exec transactions.

 ```
 {
-  from: null, // The address of the account being used
-  to: null, // (Optional) Destination address for this transaction
-  value: null, // (Optional) Value transferred in wei
+  /** Default transaction options */
+  from: undefined,
+  to: undefined,
+  value: undefined,
-  gas: 0, // (Optional) Amount of gas to use for transaction
+  gas: 0,
-  gasPrice: null, // (Optional) Price of gas to be used for transaction in wei.
-Defaults to mean network gas price
+  gasPrice: undefined,
-  data: null,
+  data: undefined,
-  nonce: null // (Optional)
+  nonce: undefined,

+  /** Default delib options*/
+  account: undefined,
+  maxGas: undefined
 }
 ```